ebi-uniprot/uniprot-manual/help/find_your_protein.md

 The UniProt Knowledgebase - UniProtKB, is the central hub for the collection of functional information on proteins, with accurate, consistent and rich annotation.

 UniProtKB consists of two sections:
-* UniProtKB reviewed, also known as SwissProt, with manually annotated records,
+* UniProtKB reviewed, also known as Swiss-Prot, with manually annotated records,
 * and UniProtKB unreviewed, also known as TrEMBL, with computationally analysed records that await manual annotation.

 You can access UniProtKB from the UniProt homepage or by selecting it from the dropdown in front of the search bar and entering your search term.